SourLemonJuice/i18nglish.c/README.md

 > Todo list is for myself, not for showing off.
 The history todo only needs stored in git history.

 - Unit test(only for core processor)
-- Improve the way to handle CLI flags

 ## Code style